 The full economic impact of the shutdown has yet to be counted and estimates vary.
 But the Standard & Poor's credit rating firm said it took at least $24 billion out of the American economy, the world's largest, and slowed the country's economic growth rate.
 Another research company, Macroeconomic Advisers, put the damage at about $12 billion.

-While 800,000 furloughed government workers are going to be paid back wages, economists say some businesses affected by the shutdown will not be able to recoup their losses.
+While 800,000 furloughed government workers are going to be paid back wages, economists say that some businesses affected by the shutdown won't be able to recoup their losses.

 The shutdown forced the closing of national parks, costing nearby businesses when customers canceled vacations.
 Other businesses and farmers were unable to get government approval for loans, or had to pay higher interest rates on short-term bank loans.